joanapinto/ai-lab/focus-companion/README.md

 - [ ] Focus buddy system
 - [ ] Expert coaching integration

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Streamlit** for the amazing web app framework